Nikolay Przhevalsky: Further expeditions

+Death and legacy

 Przhevalsky died of typhus not long before the beginning of his fifth journey, at Karakol on the shore of Issyk Kul in present-day Kyrgyzstan.
 He contracted typhoid from the Chu River, which was acknowledged as being infected with the disease.
-The Tsar immediately changed the name of the town to Przhevalsk.
-There are monuments to him, and a museum about his life and work, there and another monument in St. Petersburg.
+The Tsar immediately changed the name of the town to Przhevalsk, although it has since been changed back (1924).
+There are monuments to him, and a museum about his life and work there in Karakol.
+In 1892, a monument was erected to him in the Alexander Garden in St. Petersburg.

+In 1891, the Russian Geographical Society established a prize in his honor. the following year they created a large Przhevalsky silver medal to be awarded to exemplary explorers.
+In 1946, they established a Gold Medal to be awarded in his honor.

-Less than a year after his premature death, Mikhail Pevtsov succeeded Przhevalsky at the head of his expedition into the depths of Central Asia.
-Przhevalsky's work was also continued by his young disciple Pyotr Kozlov.
+Less than a year after his premature death, Mikhail Pevtsov succeeded Przhevalsky at the head of his expedition into the remote parts of Central Asia.
+In addition, Przhevalsky's work inspired the career of Pyotr Kozlov who also followed in his footsteps.